irfanhakim-as/linux-wiki/topics/wowlan.md

 This details how to trigger WoWLAN on a system from another system.

+> [!IMPORTANT]
+> This only works if the target system is connected to the same network wirelessly, and the target system's power is on (i.e. sleeping, not shutdown).

 ### Steps

 1. Install the `wakeonlan` package from the `AUR` using `yay`: